 Its early success demonstrated the strong demand for the performing arts in the Gold Coast region and led to a commitment of ongoing funding and support from the City of Gold Coast.

-From humble beginnings, the festival, has become one of Australia’s leading and most exciting site-specific contemporary arts festivals and has attracted close to one million people (including festival 2018, the Commonwealth Games cultural festival).
+From humble beginnings, the festival, has become one of Australia’s leading and most exciting place-based contemporary arts festivals and has entertained close to one million people.

 We’re really proud of some other things we have achieved along the way including:

-In 2019, BLEACH* was awarded Sidney Myer Performing Arts Award (Group Award)
+And in 2019, BLEACH* was awarded Sidney Myer Performing Arts Award (Group Award).